ianduke25/Federal-Prison-Population-Scraping/README.md

 # Federal Prison Data Scraper: ReadMe

 ## Overview
 This Python script is designed to scrape data from all facility-level Bureau of Prisons (BOP) websites.
 It collects daily information including population size, visiting status, and operation levels of each individual federal facility.
-This tool is particularly useful for researchers, legal professionals, and journalists who require up-to-date information on Bureau of Prison facility operating status and population sizes.
+This tool is particularly useful for researchers, legal professionals, and journalists who require up-to-date information on BOP facility operating status and population sizes.

 ## Features
 - Scrapes population, visiting status, and operation levels of federal prisons.